Course Syllabus

 Back

-Syllabus - PDF Format
+Syllabus - PDF

 Course Content:

-In this course we will investigate analytical, graphical and approximate solutions of differential equations.
+In this course we will investigate analytical, graphical, and approximate solutions of differential equations.
 We will study the theory, methods of solution and applications of ordinary differential equations.
 This will include common methods of finding solutions, such as using Laplace transform and power series methods.

 Course Philosophy